Call of Duty League postpones matches due to Texas power outages

 The league said it made the decision with the input of players.
 Super Week will feature the same 20 matches from Weeks 2-3 as previously determined by the Group Selection Show, just in a different order and over 7-straight days of competition.

-The league welcome USAA as a sponsor last week, and 100 Thieves announced that Rockstar Energy Drink had signed on as a sponsor for its 2021 season.
+The league welcome USAA as a sponsor last week, and 100 Thieves announced that Dollar Shave Club had signed on as a sponsor for its 2021 season.

 The action kicks off at 12 p.m.
 Pacific on Monday, February 22 with a doubleheader as the Florida Mutineers take on the Los Angeles Guerrillas and Toronto Ultra faces off against the Atlanta FaZe.
 Tuesday through Sunday will feature a tripleheader each day.